The Paramedic: Plot

-In the final scene, Ángel is in hospital, now completely paralysed, unable to talk and breathing through a tube in his throat.
+In the final scene, Ángel is in hospital, now completely paralyzed, unable to talk, and breathing through a tube in his throat.
 Vane appears, fully recovered and visibly pregnant.
-She tells the helpless Ángel that from now on she will be taking care of him.
+She tells the helpless Ángel that from now on, she will be taking care of him.
 His fate is left unknown as Vane wheels him out of the hospital with a sinister smile on her face.

 Cast

 Production

 The screenplay was penned by Carles Torras, Héctor H. Vicens, and David Desola.
 The film is a Babieka Entertainment and Zabriskie Films production.
 Shooting locations in Catalonia included Lleida.

 Release

-The Paramedic was released on September 16, 2020 by Netflix.
+The Paramedic was released on September 16, 2020, by Netflix.

 Reception

 Rubén Romero Santos of Cinemanía rated the film 3½ out of 5 stars, rallying laggards to join the Mario Casas bandwagon, highlighting the transformation experienced by the actor from Three Steps Above Heaven to The Paramedic, in which he plays a "wheelchair-bound inhuman sociopathic demon".

 Raquel Hernández Luján of HobbyConsolas rated the film with 80 points ('very good'), deeming it to be "a very successful film with strong performances and a great ending", also praising Casas' acting transformation, while warning that the film is not precisely reinventing the wheel.